markets/suchtube/README.md

 Via npm:

     > npm install -g suchtube
-    > suchtube -h
+    > suchtube --help

 Via GitHub:

-- Clone this repo
+- Clone this repo and `cd` into it.
 - Run `npm install`
 - Run `npm start`

 ## Options

+Options using the CLI are available in the following formats: `--time=10` or `--time 10`.
+For the Server, you should pass your the options along with the query, inside the `q` paramater, ie: `?q=funny cats --time=10`.

-- `--t=10`
+- `--time=10`

-Starts the video at the given time in seconds
+Starts the video at the given time in seconds.

-- `--random` [not available yet]
+- `--random`

-Returns a random video taking into account the given topic
+Returns a random video taking into account the given topic.

+- `--open` (CLI only)

+Open the video in your browser.

 ## Contributing